 - Validating the Will: If there is a will, it must be validated by the court.
 This ensures its authenticity and that it meets the legal requirements for a valid will in Maryland.

 - Distribution of Assets: Once debts and taxes are paid, the remaining assets are distributed to the beneficiaries.
 This is done according to the terms of the will or the state’s intestacy laws if there is no will.

 In Maryland, some assets can avoid probate altogether if they have valid beneficiary designations or other forms of ownership.
 Retirement accounts, life insurance policies, and certain bank accounts with payable-on-death (POD) or transfer-on-death (TOD) designations fall into the category of non-probate assets.
 These assets pass directly to the designated beneficiaries without going through the probate process.

 The Role of the Executor/Personal Representative

 In Maryland, the executor or personal representative is responsible for managing the probate process.
 This individual is appointed in the decedent’s will and carries out the distribution of assets according to the will’s instructions.
 Understanding the role and responsibilities of the executor is essential for a smooth probate process.

 Handling retirement accounts and navigating probate in Maryland require careful planning and adherence to legal requirements.
 Proper beneficiary designations and an understanding of RMD rules are critical for retirement accounts.
 For probate, having a well-thought-out estate plan and considering probate avoidance strategies can be beneficial.
-That’s why it is absolutely critical to work with an experienced Maryland probate attorney firm like Blackford & Flohr to ensure your assets are managed properly.
-Contact us to speak with a probate lawyer and start protecting your hard-earned retirement funds today.
+That’s why it is absolutely critical to work with the best estate lawyers in Maryland to ensure your assets are managed properly.
+Contact us to speak with a Maryland probate lawyer and start protecting your hard-earned retirement funds today.